Classic Peach Jam

 There is something special about homemade jam.
 The smell of fruit cooking is sweet and delicious and the aroma truly takes me back to my grandmother’s kitchen.

 As someone who lived through The Great Depression, my grandmother always served bread with dinner as an inexpensive filler.
-Her homemade jam made even simple sandwich bread taste like a million bucks!
+It was simple sandwich bread–we called it “jelly bread”–and her homemade jam made it taste like a million bucks!

 For a few extra jam-making tips, click on this link to my Classic Strawberry Jam recipe.